cindyLi007/System-Design/README.md

 To build project and run test, just simply run **"mvn clean install"**, you can also skip tests by add **"-DskipTests"**.

->- My Impllementation and assumptions:
+>- My Implementation and Assumptions:

 > To save time, I used a template to setup project.
 Please just review code in **/src/main/java/com/ticketone/** and **/src/test/java/com/ticketone/**, all other code is rendered by template.